-This month Hella reviews the book American Dirt by Jeanine Cummins
+This month Hella reviews the book The Last Correspondent by Soraya M. Lane.

 If you’ve read a book that you think others will enjoy, share it with us.